|

 language representing a superset of the capabilities of the scripting

-language used in Spice3.
+language used in Berkeley Spice3.

 Commands exist for certain repetitive analysis types, such as Monte